 Step 2: Motivation – Why am I writing this letter?

 Before you start writing anything, it is helpful to tune in to your motivation for writing.
+If we’re going to spend time with compassionate letter writing, why are we doing this?
 So, through your compassionate self, tune in to your compassionate intention and motivation – to be sensitive to your own and others’ suffering, and a desire to find ways to alleviate this suffering.
 Really focus your compassionate intention on trying your best to do this in the coming letter (spend 30 seconds or so just holding this in the front of your mind, before you move to step 3)

 Step 3: Beginning the letter and identifying a difficulty

-So to start the letter, we need to do two things: direct the letter to yourself, and identify a problem or difficulty that you are, or have previously, struggled with that you will focus the letter on.
+So to start the actual compassionate letter writing, we need to do two things: direct the letter to yourself, and identify a problem or difficulty that you are, or have previously, struggled with that you will focus the letter on.
 As this is a letter to yourself, so is the initial greeting.
 So, something like ‘Dear Chris’ or ‘Hello Jed’ might be one option, where you are using your name directly.
 Sometimes people prefer something slightly different, like: ‘Dear me’.
 See what feels ok.

 Following this, we need to start the letter with identifying what the struggle is.
 If we use Joe as an example, his opening was as follows: